Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Introduction

 \section{Introduction}

 Inference about causation gains increasing attention in medical science, economics, computer science, and many other disciplines.
-Propensity score \citep{rosenbaum1983central}, the probability of receiving a treatment or exposure conditional on the confounders, plays a central role in causal inference for observational studies.
+Propensity score \citep{rosenbaum1983central}, the probability of receiving a treatment conditional on the covariates, plays a central role in causal inference for observational studies.
 There are several classes of propensity score-based methods in practitioners' toolkit, including matching, weighting, and subclassification.
 We focus on weighting in this article \citep{rosenbaum1987model,robins2000marginal,hirano2003efficient}.
-Inverse probability weighting and its doubly robust version are the most commonly used weighting methods.
+Inverse probability weighting and its doubly robust version are perhaps the most commonly used weighting methods.
 They explicitly estimate the propensity score via a parametric or nonparametric model \citep[e.g.][]{hirano2003efficient}.
-However, as demonstrated by \cite{kang2007demystifying} and related articles, inverse probability weighting is prone to misspecification of the propensity score model, and it may produce extreme weights.
-Moreover, covariate balance may not be attained after reweighting.
+However, as demonstrated by \cite{kang2007demystifying} and related articles, inverse probability weighting is prone to misspecification of the propensity score model, and covariate balance may not be attained after reweighting.